 Size and Scope of the Supplemental Security Income Program

-- Total payments for the year were almost $55 billion, including more than $3 billion in federally administered state supplementation.
+- Total payments for the year were almost $55 billion, including almost $3 billion in federally administered state supplementation.

 Profile of Recipients

 - Fourteen percent were under age 18, 58 percent were aged 18 to 64, and 27 percent were aged 65 or older.